puzzlehq/wheres_alex/README.md

 <br />

 ## What is the "Where's Alex?" game?
-Challenge another person on Aleo with a wager to guess where you hid Alex and if they guess wrong, then you win the prize pot!
+Hide alex in a secret location and wager another person on Aleo to guess where you hid Alex.
+If they guess wrong, then you win the prize pot between you both!

  <br />